flow-git/flow/README.md

 # Flow
-Flow - Most Popular Vote at Girls in Tech Hacking for Humanity 2019
+Most Popular Vote at Girls in Tech Hacking for Humanity 2019

 ## About
 For Girls in Tech Hacking for Humanity 2019, Allison Chiang, Angela Dai, Anlin Chen and Joice Tang created Flow, a **React** app which is an affordable analytics system to encourage lower water usage by making water tracking fun and accessible!